 Bill Cosby sexual assault retrial: What's happened so far

-Embattled comedian Bill Cosby is back in court this week as his defense team fights to limit the number of accusers who can testify against him in his sexual assault case next month.
+Embattled comedian Billy Cosby is back in court this week as his defense team fights to limit the number of accusers who can testify against him in his sexual assault case next month.

 It is expected to be the last pretrial hearing before Cosby’s sexual assault retrial begins in April.